-Importing Pre-trained Models appeared as the best solution to achieve good performance as their architectures were specifically made for edge detection.
-They also already perform well on classification task containing hundreds of categories, they are good to detect patterns in image recognition.
-In addition it requires extensive datasets and computational resources to train such models to achieve good performances.
-For these reasons I chose to import Pre trained models with their weights trained on the imagenet dataset, assuring a minimal good accuracy.
-Specifically, vGG16 and DenseNet201 pre trained were chosen for my tasks of classification.
-VGG16 was chosen for its strong features extraction capabilities and its high accuracy for classification tasks.
-On the other hand, DenseNet201 was chosen for its efficiency in complex images processing task as well as its computational efficiency making it perfect for real time application.
+Importing pre-trained Models appeared to be the best solution to achieve good performance as their architectures were specifically made for edge detection.
+They also already perform well on classification tasks containing hundreds of categories and they are good at detecting patterns in image recognition.
+In addition extensive datasets and computational resources are required to train such models to achieve good performance.
+For these reasons, I chose to import pre-trained models with their weights trained on the imagenet dataset, assuring a minimal good accuracy.
+Specifically, vGG16 and DenseNet201 pre-trained were chosen for my classification tasks.
+VGG16 was chosen for its strong features extraction capabilities and high classification task accuracy.
+On the other hand, DenseNet201 was chosen for its efficiency in complex image processing tasks as well as its computational efficiency, making it perfect for real-time applications.